 Closing port...
 Success!

-Now just test if your leader key with the sequences work:
+Now test your leader key sequences:

-KC_LEAD + n + t: opens a new tab in the browser;
+KC_LEAD + n + t: opens a new tab in the browser

 The Makefile